puppeteer/puppeteer/docs/api.md

 > **NOTE** HTTP Error responses, such as 404 or 503, are still successful responses from HTTP standpoint, so request will complete with `'requestfinished'` event.

-If request gets a 'redirect' response, the request is successfully finished with the 'requestfinished' event, and a new request is  issued to a redirected url.
+If request gets a 'redirect' response, the request is successfully finished with the 'requestfinished' event, and a new request is  issued to a redirected URL.

 #### httpRequest.abort([errorCode])
 - `errorCode` <[string]> Optional error code.
 Defaults to `failed`, could be one of the following:
-  - `aborted` - An operation was aborted (due to user action)
+  - `aborted` - An operation was aborted (due to user action).
-  - `accessdenied` - Permission to access a resource, other than the network, was denied
+  - `accessdenied` - Permission to access a resource, other than the network, was denied.
   - `addressunreachable` - The IP address is unreachable.
 This usually means that there is no route to the specified host or network.
   - `blockedbyclient` - The client chose to block the request.